-Credits, 6 sem. hrs.
+Credits, 8 sem. hrs.
 Prerequisite(s): BIO 305 and CHE 142, PHY 151 or PHY 251.

-Corequisite(s): PHY 152 or PHY 252.

-Lecture/Lab/Field/Meeting: Lecture four hours a week.
-Laboratory three hours a week.
+Corequisite/Prerequisite PHY 152 or PHY 252.
+Lecture/Lab/Field/Meeting: Lecture 6 hours a week.
+Laboratory 3 hours a week.

 This course is designed to provide students with detailed instruction in the physiology of osmolarity, lung, kidney, nervous system, muscle and cardiovascular systems.